 the range of 2.9 +/- 0.2.
 This policy does not apply to the honors sections of Math 124/5/6.

 - What if the Calculus class I wish to add is closed?

 - You should be persistent in frequently checking for openings online, which are filled on a first-come/first-served basis.
 During the first week, the enrollment status of a class can change hourly; it really pays to check frequently.
 There are no overloads or waiting lists.
 In most quarters almost all persistent students who want to take the course will find an opening sooner or later (but after the first week there may be a late fee).

 - Whether or not you are officially enrolled, you should choose a class and start attending both lectures and quiz sections from the very first day.
 You should do any worksheets or quizzes.
 You will NOT be able to access homework until you are officially enrolled in the class.

 - Important material is covered in the first week, and it is necessary to be in class and do the work during this period.
 All students are graded in the same way, and no student is excused from the first week's work.

-- Students who cannot enroll in an on-campus section of Math 124, may register for Math 124I, an online section of Math124, which features online videos from an on-campus section of the course.
+- Students who cannot enroll in an on-campus section of Math 124, may register for Math 124E, an online section of Math124, which features online videos from an on-campus section of the course.
 This section has exactly the same syllabus, textbook, and homework assignments as all other sections.
-Math 124I is taught by the same UW faculty and grad students that teach the other sections.
+The online section is taught by the same UW faculty and grad students that teach the other sections.
 The instructors hold both in person and online office hours.
-Math124M students have the same access to the Math Study Center as other students.
+Students in the online secxtion have the same access to the Math Study Center as other students.
 Registered students must take two in-person midterms, and the same common final as the on-campus sections of Math 124.